AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-timesheet-profiles.md

 title: Create and manage a group's timesheet profiles
 description: Do this to other step articles about objects and groups?
 Remove steps and point to main article; add group or step in that article.
 Already done previously for approval processes.
 author: Caroline
-feature: "System Setup and Administration, People Teams and Groups"
+feature: System Setup and Administration, People Teams and Groups
 role: Admin
+exl-id: 5c895e77-bd88-435f-a903-37c2325eab45
 ---
 # Create and manage a group's timesheet profiles

 <!--